tikene/Imgur-download-crop-censor/README.md

 TODO: Make a requirements file

-Meanwhile you will need to install the modules manually, after you do it run "python -m spacy download en" in order to enable the english alphabet recognition for the profanity detection
+Meanwhile you will need to install the modules manually, after you do it run "python -m spacy download en" in order to enable the english alphabet recognition for the profanity detection.
+Install slugify by using "pip install python-slugify"